ministryofjustice/moj-frontend/docs/components/alert.md

 A warning alert can be used when something:

-- is missing but the user can access the information another way, for example in a legacy system
+- is missing but the user can access it another way, for example in a legacy system or on paper
 - has not been updated recently but may still be of use, for example a risk assessment
 - has become more urgent or important, for example because a deadline is approaching